 In January 2022, we adopted a new data collection strategy.
 The sex disaggregated data on the indicators (cases, deaths, hospitalisations and healthcare workers) available from the WHO COVID-19 Detailed Surveillance Data Dashboard and data for vaccinations from WHO Coronavirus Dashboard were integrated to the dashboard every month.
 This was followed by manual data collection every alternate month to supplement data on the indicators not available from WHO dashboard.
 Data for January 2022 include data from WHO dashboard alone, therefore information on testing and ICU admission was not updated in January.
 These data were available from manual data collection in February.
 In January, we compared the data from WHO dashboard and historical data from the tracker to ensure that the trend is consistent over the period.
 Further information can be found in our data release notes.

 The Tracker collects sex-disaggregated data on vaccinations, testing, confirmed cases (including among healthcare workers), hospitalisations, ICU admissions and deaths.
 The full data collection protocol can be found here.

-As of the 21st September, release notes for each update will be available to view here.
+Further notes on our methodology and release notes for each update are available to view here.

 This tracker collects data on confirmed cases of COVID-19.
 A confirmed case of COVID-19, as defined by the World Health Organization, is based on laboratory confirmation of COVID-19 infection, irrespective of clinical signs and symptoms.
 However, international bodies can only report data as it is submitted by national governments and reporting institutions.
 Countries can define slightly different criteria for how cases are defined and reported.